 Aston Parish Church Heritage Day

-See a fine collection of monuments commemorating the people who changed the area over 6 centuries.
+Aston Parish Church has over 6 centuries of monuments to the people who changed the area.
 Learn about industrial giants including Joseph Ansell, discover the Aston man who was the first to translate the complete Bible from the original Greek into English and was burnt at the stake.
-William Shakespeare’s mother’s family (Arden) have left several monuments, some were involved in the Wars of the Roses on the Yorkist side.
-See the new monument made by the community to two local women killed in a gun battle at a New Year’s party in 2003.
+Find the monuments to William Shakespeare’s mother’s family (Arden).
+See the new monument made by the community to two local women killed in a gun battle at a New Year’s party in 2003

 Date & Time

 Sun 10 Sept | 12.30pm–5pm

 LocationAston Parish Church, Witton Lane Aston, B6 6QA

 AccessFull wheelchair access inside the church and level access into the building.
 The tower and ringing room are not wheelchairs accessible.
 There is an accessible toilet